tstack/lnav/docs/source/config.rst

 content on the standard output.
 The output is treated as Markdown, so the content can be styled as desired.

+.. jsonschema:: ../schemas/config-v1.schema.json#/properties/log/properties/annotations/patternProperties/^([\w\.\-]+)$

 Demultiplexing (v0.12.3+)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Files that are a mix of content from different sources, like the output of :code:`docker compose logs`, can be automatically demultiplexed so that *lnav* can process them correctly.
-Each line of the input file must have a unique identifier that can be used to determine which service the line belongs to.
-The lines are then distributed to separate files based on the identifier.
+Files that contain a mix of content from different sources, like the output of :code:`docker compose logs`, can be automatically demultiplexed so that *lnav* can process them correctly.

+Each line of the input file must include a unique identifier that can be used to determine which service the line belongs to.
 A demultiplexer is a regular expression that extracts the identifier, the log message, and an optional timestamp.
+Once extracted, lines are distributed to separate files based on the identifier.

 Demultiplexers are defined in the main configuration under the :code:`/log/demux` path.
 The pattern for the demuxer